 Apple announced its third-generation pro tablet announced during a 2018 Special Event.
 It included the classic 12.9-inch size and an 11-inch model that would replace the second generation's 10.5-inch model.

-Both devices received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.
+Both devices received a new edge-to-edge Liquid Retina display, ProMotion with a 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.

-The third generation was the first to use Face ID and remove Touch ID, like on modern iPhones.
-Face ID on the third-generation iPad Pro is capable of working in any orientation.
+The third generation was the first to use Face ID and remove Touch ID, like modern iPhones.
+Face ID on the third-generation iPad Pro can work in any orientation.
 The tablets also boast tap-to-wake, allowing a user to wake an iPad via touching the screen rather than pressing a physical button.

 The third-generation models were also the first iPads to use USB-C ports instead of Apple's proprietary Lightning port.

 The maximum storage capacity of the third generation doubled that of the second generation, with a maximum of 1TB of storage possible on both models.
 Interestingly, installing 1TB of memory will also gain you more RAM, maxing out at 6GB in both models.

 The second-generation iPad Pro models were announced at Apple's WWDC event in 2017 and saw significant upgrades over their predecessors.
 Replacing the 9.7-inch model was the new 10.5-inch model, though the 12.9-inch model's size would remain unchanged.

 Both second-generation models used an A10X Hex-core CPU and a 12-core GPU, ProMotion display, and a True Tone display that was 50% brighter than the previous models.

 The second-generation models also boasted a 12-megapixel rear-facing camera, a 7-megapixel front-facing camera, and storage capacities up to 512 GB.